 In February 2022 Cathay Bank acquired the west coast retail operations of HSBC Bank USA, National Association.
 Prior to that time HSBC had renewed an existing lease for an additional five-year term of approximately 5,859 square feet of office space in the City of Alhambra, California with Sun Rich Development I, LLC, a California Limited Liability Company jointly owned by director Richard Sun and his immediate family through their respective trusts.
 This lease was assigned to Cathay Bank in connection with Cathay Bank's acquisition of the west coast retail operations of HSBC.
-During 2023, Cathay Bank paid Sun Rich Development I, LLC approximately \$146,943.72 in rent to lease this space.
+The current lease term terminates on February 28, 2027, but may be amended, extended or renewed in the future.
+During 2024, Cathay Bank paid Sun Rich Development I, LLC approximately \$196,955.52 in rent and related fees to lease this space.